vllab-cau/vllab-cau.github.io/_pages/contact.md

 Email: eunwoo (at) cau.ac.kr

 **Openings**
-VLLAB currently has multiple graduate (MS/PhD) student positions and a postdoctoral position.
+VLLAB currently has multiple graduate (MS/PhD) student positions and a postdoc position.
 VLLAB also has multiple undergraduate intern positions every semester for 3rd- or 4th-year students.
 Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.